dvmazur/mixtral-offloading/README.md

 In summary, we achieve efficient inference of Mixtral-8x7B models through a combination of techniques:

 * **Mixed quantization with HQQ**.
 We apply separate quantization schemes for attention layers and experts to fit the model into the combined GPU and CPU memory.
 * **MoE offloading strategy**.
-Each expert per layer is offloaded separately and only onloaded onto GPU when needed.
+Each expert per layer is offloaded separately and only brought pack to GPU when needed.
+We store active experts in a LRU cache to reduce GPU-RAM communication when computing activations for adjecent tokens.

 For more detailed information about our methods and results, please refer to our [tech-report](https://arxiv.org/abs/2312.17238).